leopoldblog/leopoldblog.github.io/_posts/2024-01-04-TOEFL-speaking-independent.md

   - So foreigners should visit museums to access to thehistory, the culture, the tradition and the arts of the place.

 ## Living Standard

+- 万能思路：生活水平，社会进步
+- Reasons
+  - high-tech makes life easier
+    - computers, laptops, mobiles etc. -> easier and more convenient
+    - order pizza/call a cab/go online shopping
+    - banking / find business
+  - Information exchange is more smooth
+    - text message/wechat/talk -> friends far away
+    - share the up-to-date news and event
+    - well-informed -> what's happening around the world
+    - changes the way we live and think
+    - open up our mind
+    - find life happy and comfortable
+- 万能答案
+  - Indeed, our living standard has been improved thanks to the science and technology innovation.
+  - First, computers, laptops, mobiles are the products of science and technology and make our life easier and more convenient than before.
+For instance, we can order pizza, call a cab, go online shopping, banking or even find business opportunity through cell phones or laptops.
+  - Also, technology improves our life far beyond what we had expected.
+For example, we can text message, WeChat, or talk to our friends living far away from us or in another country to share the up-to-date news and event.
+It influence on our life is more than just to be well-informed what's happening around the world, but also changes the way we live and think.
+The shared experience and information can open up our mind to different lifestyles and make us find the kind of life we feel happy and comfortable.